RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 First of all, the plugin-info.json file field **"type"** should indicate **"CRITERIA"**, to ensure it is considered as a criterion, and not as a service.

-Then, the plugin indicate a list of attributes he intends to use for building request parameters (and restrict the attributes types) in **"conf"."attributes"** field.
-Please note that the field is mandatory, but can be left as an empty array:
+Then, the plugin indicates a list of attributes he intends to use for building request parameters, and their type restrictions, in **"conf"."attributes"** field.
+Please note that the field is mandatory, but can be left empty:
 * `attributes`: *{array}* An array of attributes definitions, that indicates the number and type of attributes that should be provided to the criterion, when adding the criterion into a search form.
 Each array element defines the following fields:
   * `name`: *{string}* The name used in code to refer to that attribute.
 For instance, if an attribute is named `myAttribute`, it will be possible to access it, in the main criterion component, with the property `this.props.attributes.myAttribute`.
-  * `description`: *{string}* Description displayed to the administrator when he configures that attribute in criterion.
+  * `description`: *{string}* Description displayed to the administrator when he selects **actual attribute** for this abstract attribute, at plugin configuration time.
   * `attributeType`: *{array}* Accepted types for that attribute.
 Possible attributes types, from JAVA class **fr.cnes.regards.modules.models.domain.attributes.AttributeType**, are [`"STRING"`, `"INTEGER"`, `"DOUBLE"`, `"DATE_ISO8601"`, `"URL"`, `"BOOLEAN"`, `"STRING_ARRAY"`, `"INTEGER_ARRAY"`, `"DOUBLE_ARRAY"`, `"DATE_ARRAY"`, `"INTEGER_INTERVAL"`, `"DOUBLE_INTERVAL"`, `"DATE_INTERVAL"`, `"LONG"`, `"LONG_INTERVAL"`, `"LONG_ARRAY"`]

-The following example illustrates a criterion that uses 3 attributes, first one being of date attribute, second one string attribute and last one of any number attribute.
+The following example illustrates a criterion that uses 3 attributes, first one being a date attribute, second one a string attribute and last one a number attribute.

 *Criterion plugin-info.json example*